franzmohr/bvartools/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Shortened the calculation time of the re-building of vignette outputs
+* Shortened the calculation time for the vignettes

 In former resubmissions I have: